Dec 31, 2022

-Google AdWords began in 2000, only two years after the launch of the search engine.
-It functions as a pay-per-click marketing strategy targeting digital consumers.
-In 2018, it was rebranded to Google Ads.
+Google Ads launched in 2000, just two years after the search engine.
+It functions as a pay-per-click (PPC) marketing strategy as part of paid search advertising targeting digital consumers.
+In 2018, the platform was rebranded as Google Ads.

 While the Google market runs rife with potential leads, its popularity makes it a competitive atmosphere.
-Ads on the platform are viewed by 90% of the internet population.
-Costs for keywords are rising, making these campaigns more expensive.
-This leads to questions like, "what can I do to avoid overspending and still meet the demands of an oversaturated market?"
+Four times as many people are more likely to click on a paid search ad on Google than on any other search engine.
+And, costs for keywords are rising, making these campaigns increasingly expensive.
+This change has led to questions like, "what can I do to avoid overspending and still meet the demands of an oversaturated market?"

 Google Ads may be deluged with business owners making their mark, but there are avenues yet to be conquered.
 Video is a perfect example of an untapped resource with plenty of potential for growth.

-The most commonly used YouTube video ads are called TrueView ads, and they come in 3 formats.
-These include:
+The most commonly used YouTube video ads are called TrueView ads, and they come in three formats.

-A fourth option used to be available and It offered the viewer the choice of three ads to watch during a video of 10-minutes or more.
-This format has since been retired in favor of the alternative TrueView styles.
+A fourth option used to be available and it offered the viewer the choice of three ads to watch during a video of 10 or more minutes.
+That format has been retired in favor of the alternative TrueView styles.

 Create and Specify Campaign Conditions

-An advantage of this ad strategy is targeting your audience by demographics and interests.
+One advantage of this ad strategy is that it targets your audience by demographics and interests.
 This breakdown appears under the “people” tab, and lets you zero in on your target consumers through:

 With your audience chosen, you can now select placement by clicking websites or YouTube channels you want your ad to run through.
 You may also select keywords and categories which relate to your target audience.